 Automation scope description

-Automation should perform all the steps the HR employees do.
-Automation should cover processing of all the items that will be present in the clarity export.
+Automation should perform all the steps the HR employees do and thus cover processing of all the items that will be present in the clarity export.

 Automated Process outline

 Recommended solution is an attended automation.
 This means that it will be centrally executed on physical laptop launched by its user using the UiPath Assistant.